Suarez 'bite' accusation overshadows World Cup

 In the later games on Tuesday, Group C leaders Colombia, another Latin American side challenging the region's traditional powers, have qualified for the last 16 with six points but will look to clinch top spot when they take on Japan, who have one point, in Cuiaba.

-That demand would help it stay ahead of its rival Nike in terms of soccer sales, with a target of $2.72 billion (£1.6 billion) in 2014 against Nike's estimated $2 billion.
+That demand would help it stay ahead of its rival Nike in terms of soccer sales, with a target of $2.72 billion in 2014 against Nike's estimated $2.0 billion.
+[ID:nL6N0P53KR]

 (Reporting by Mike Collett-White; editing by Justin Palmer)